google/android-classyshark/README.md

 ### Desktop

 Clone this repository and import the `ClassySharkWS` folder in your favorite IDE.
-For IDE - indepdendent builds I use [RetroBuild](https://github.com/borisf/RetroBuild) fast jar export and build system.
+For releases  [RetroBuild](https://github.com/borisf/RetroBuild) fast jar export and build system is used.

 ## Dependencies
 * [dexlib2](https://github.com/JesusFreke/smali/tree/master/dexlib2) by jesusfreke